A Survey on Unlearning in Large Language Models: Evaluations

 \subsubsection{Knowledge Memorization}

 In most cases, the ideal result of unlearning is expected to contain all of the retain set and none of the unlearn set.
 The first kind of metrics evaluates \textbf{knowledge memorization}, which examines whether certain data have been memorized in the model.
 Typically, the choice of knowledge memorization metric is tailored to the task format; for instance, accuracy is a direct measure for multiple choice questions.
-In general, metrics are categorized into two distinct classes according to their operational basis: those applied to the model's final outputs and those applied to the model's internal logits.
-We illustrate all the knowledge memorization metrics introduced in this section in Table \ref{tab:sim_metric}.
+In general, metrics are categorized into three distinct classes according to their operational basis: those applied to the model's final outputs, those applied to the model's internal logits, and membership inference attack (MIA).
+We summarize the knowledge memorization metrics introduced in this section in Table \ref{tab:sim_metric}.